mmaitre314/TraceEtw/README.md

 The default trace level is Informational.

-An event can also have variable number of arguments, which become unstructured traces:
+Events can also have a variable number of arguments, which generates unstructured traces (i.e. `printf`):

 ```xml
 <Event Name="Trace">